 - Port charges: for port clearing procedures

 - Inland transit charges: for transportation from the port to the warehouse

 - Warehouse charges: for maintaining goods after the delivery of goods by the seller

 Under DAT terms, the buyer must accept the proof of documents provided by the seller at the destination port.
 He shall receive the goods delivered at the port.

 The risk of goods transfers to the buyer after the delivery.
 Also, if the buyer fails to instruct the seller in reference to the nominated port, the risk and damage will be borne by him.

 As the carriage duty rests with the seller, insurance is his responsibility.
 The buyer has no obligation to insurance.

 As the duties transfer at the nominated harbor, the buyer is responsible for import customs and duties.
 He remains liable for all payment charges and risks thereafter.
+This is where the difference between DAT incoterms & DDP shipping incoterms of 2020 are clearly delineated, under DDP, the responsibility of the duties, payments & documentation remain with the seller itself.
 Acquiring all necessary documents provided by the seller at the appointed port and carrying out further import proceedings are a part of his responsibilities.